khaldoun-xyz/buildwithai/README.md

 # BuildwithAI is an AI builder event

-You'll try to build 3 products within 6 hours.
+We'll try to build 3 products within 6 hours.

 - Get free access to AI coding assistants.
 - Build & deploy as many products as you can in 6 hours.